mucahitkls/tech_notes/Design Patterns/Examples/Bridge Design Pattern in Real-Life Coding.md

 ```

 **Improvements**:
-- **Decoupling**: The message sending method is decoupled from the provider, allowing any combination of method and provider.
+- **[[Decoupling in Software Development|Decoupling]]**: The message sending method is decoupled from the provider, allowing any combination of method and provider.
-- **Scalability**: Adding a new method or provider is straightforward and doesn't require new classes for each combination.
+- **[[Scalability in Software Development|Scalability]]**: Adding a new method or provider is straightforward and doesn't require new classes for each combination.
-- **Flexibility**: Switching providers or methods can be done at runtime without any changes to the existing codebase.
+- **[[Flexibility in Software Development|Flexibility]]**: Switching providers or methods can be done at runtime without any changes to the existing codebase.

 In both examples, the Bridge pattern allows for better organization and scalability by separating two orthogonal dimensions (vehicle type and brand, message sending method and provider).
 It promotes a more manageable and flexible codebase, reducing the need for a large number of classes and simplifying future enhancements.
 This pattern is particularly valuable in systems where objects come in several types and are used in different combinations, each with potentially different behavior.